ibarwick/firebird_fdw/README.md

 and write (`INSERT`/`UPDATE`/`DELETE`) support.
 However it is still very much work-in-progress; *USE AT YOUR OWN RISK*.

-`firebird_fdw` will work with PostgreSQL 9.2 or later (it was developed against the current development version).
+`firebird_fdw` is designed to be compatible with PostgreSQL 9.2 ~ 10.
 Write support is only available in PostgreSQL 9.3 and later.
+Note that not all features of the PostgreSQL FDW API are supported.

 It was written for Firebird 2.5 and will probably work with Firebird 2.0 or later.
 It should work with earlier versions if the `disable_pushdowns` option